briansunter/graph/site/src/content/logseq/books-read-in-2022.md

 Genius writing and dialog that's playful and intellectual.
 It explores the purpose of art and our obsession with youth and beauty.
 I loved the Lord Henry character.

-> I k you will laugh at me,” he replied, “but I really can’t exhibit it.
+> I know you will laugh at me,” he replied, “but I really can’t exhibit it.
 I have put too much of myself into it.”
 Too much of yourself in it!
-Upon my word, Basil, I didn’t k you were so vain; and I really can’t see any resemblance between you, with your rugged strong face, and your coal-black hair, and this young Adonis, who looks as if he was made of ivory and rose-leaves.
+Upon my word, Basil, I didn’t know you were so vain; and I really can’t see any resemblance between you, with your rugged strong face, and your coal-black hair, and this young Adonis, who looks as if he was made of ivory and rose-leaves.
 Why, my dear Basil, he is a Narcissus, and you—well, of course you have an intellectual expression, and all that.
 But Beauty, real Beauty, ends where an intellectual expression begins.
 Intellect is in itself an exaggeration, and destroys the harmony of any face.
 The moment one sits down to think, one becomes all nose, or all forehead, or something horrid.
 Look at the successful men in any of the learned professions.
 How perfectly hideous they are!

 > The one charm of marriage is that it makes a life of deception necessary for both parties.
-I never k where my wife is, and my wife never ks what I am .
+I never know where my wife is, and my wife never knows what I am doing.
 When we meet—we do meet occasionally, when we dine out together, or go down to the Duke’s—we tell each other the most absurd stories with the most serious faces.
 My wife is very good at it—much better in fact than I am.
 She never gets confused over her dates, and I always do.
 But when she does find me out, she makes no row at all.
 I sometimes wish she did, but she merely laughs at me.”

 > Beauty is a form of Genius--is higher, indeed, than Genius, as it needs no explanation.
 It is one of the great facts of the world, like sunlight, or springtime, or the reflection in the dark waters of that silver shell we call the moon.
 It cannot be questioned.
 It has divine right of sovereignty.
 It makes princes of those who have it.